rethinkneuro/rethinkneuro.github.io/README.md

+# Rethink Neuro

-We are a support service that specializes in providing emotional and practical support to families of neurodiverse children.
-Our goal is to help families better understand their child's unique needs and strengths, and to provide the tools and strategies needed to support their child's development and well-being.
+We are a support service that specialises in helping families of neurodiverse children navigate the unique challenges they may face.
+Our goal is to provide the guidance, resources, and support needed to help each child reach their full potential.

 Our services include:

-- One-on-one coaching: Personalized coaching with our team of experts, who will work with families to develop the skills and strategies they need to support their neurodiverse child.
+- One-on-one coaching: Personalised coaching with our team of experts, who will work with families to develop the skills and strategies they need to support their neurodiverse child.

 - Workshops and training: Educational workshops and training sessions for parents, educators, and other professionals who work with neurodiverse individuals.